 Project SEARCH is an exciting transition program to train adults with disabilities for employment.
 It is a unique, business-led program that takes place entirely in a host business from September through early June.
-Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration and relevent job skills.
+Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration and relevant job skills.
 80% of our graduates have found community based employment.

 Through a series of three-10 week rotations, interns acquire competitive, marketable and transferable community employment skills.
 Internship opportunities place the intern within a variety of business settings including hospital clinics and departments, administrative offices, environmental and food distribution.
 Interns are able to explore interests while learning a variety of skills from Easterseals personnel and host site staff.